dr1co/dr1co/README.md

 ### 🗿 About me:

-Hello, my name is _Adriano Matoba Lipski_.
+My name is _Adriano Matoba Lipski_.
 I'm a 21 years old Fullstack Developer Student at Driven Education that loves learning new things, and enjoys challenges!
 I also like to play videogames in my free time, play some piano or, mostly, twist some Rubik's cubes.
 Fun fact: I also like learning new languages, not only programming ones.

 ### ⌨️ My journey as a 'code typist':